CloudBoltSoftware/CMP-Bootcamp/src/appliance/upgrades.md

 ## Nightly Upgrader Builds
 * Available at:
   * https://downloads.cloudbolt.io/cloudbolt-upgrader-nightly.tgz
-* Updated from the "develop" branch on a nightly basis
+* Updated from the `develop` branch on a nightly basis
 * This is the latest code from engineering
 * Not fully QA'ed and may contain features not slated for next release